tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_scenario_for_using_weather_api.md

 * What information do the endpoints provide?
 * What kind of parameters does each endpoint take?
 * What kind of response does the endpoint provide?

-These are common questions developers want to know about an API.

-Can you see how APIs can differ significantly?
-As I mentioned previously, REST APIs are an architectural style, not a specific standard that everyone follows.
-You really have to read the documentation to understand how to use them.

 {: .tip}
 Sometimes people use the term \"API\" to refer to a whole collection of endpoints, functions, or classes.
 Other times they use API to refer to a single endpoint.
 For example, a developer might say, \"We need you to document a new API.\" They mean they added a new endpoint or class to the API, not that they launched an entirely new API service.